Last Updated on by Jeremy

 Gaucho Parrilla Argentina

 When meat is done well, we are happy.
 When meat is done exceptionally well, we return over and over again.
-Gaucho in the Strip District makes exceptional meat, and whether you are wanting to visit this one for steak (go for the platter), pulled pork, or some of their other unique creations, the only thing that disappoints about this one is its line.
+Gaucho in the Cultural District makes exceptional meat, and whether you are wanting to visit this one for steak (go for the platter), pulled pork, or some of their other unique creations, the only thing that disappoints about this one is its line.
 But for meat this good, we'll wait as long as is necessary.
 It is simply the best.

-Gaucho is located at 1601 Penn Avenue.
+Gaucho is located at 146 6th Street downtown.

 In a complete flip from Gaucho, we move on to an Eastern European vegan restaurant- Apteka.
 This restaurant does to vegetables what Gaucho does to meat, and makes you forget that you are even eating vegan food in the first place.
 The Eastern European dishes are complex, full of rich umami flavors, and always go perfectly with a craft cocktail from the bar and a huge plate of their pierogies- perhaps the best in the city.
 Like Gaucho, expect a wait at peak hours.